 UK pledges 210 million pounds to global push for coronavirus vaccine

-Britain pledged on Thursday to contribute 210 million pounds ($253 million) to the international coalition to find a vaccine against coronavirus following a virtual summit of G20 leaders.
+Britain pledged on Thursday to contribute 210 million pounds ($253 million) to the international coalition to find a vaccine against coronavirus, which it said made it the biggest contributor.

-"My call to every G20 country and to governments around the world is to step up and help us defeat this virus," Prime Minister Boris Johnson said in a statement. ($1 = 0.8284 pounds)
+Announcing the commitment after a virtual summit with other G20 leaders, Prime Minister Boris Johnson called on governments to work together to create a vaccine as quickly as possible and make it available to anyone who needs it.
+"My call to every G20 country and to governments around the world is to step up and help us defeat this virus," Johnson said in a statement.

+The British funding is being channelled to the Coalition for Epidemic Preparedness Innovations (CEPI), which has said it requires an additional $2 billion in funding from governments to develop the crucial vaccine.
+"If all G20 governments pledged $100 million funding, this shortfall would be met instantly," the British government statement said.

+The director of the Wellcome Trust, an independent health foundation, has said the world needs $8 billion for the immediate research and development needs of creating, testing and trialing a potential vaccine.
+That estimate does not include the cost of manufacturing and distributing any vaccine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)